sanori/spark-sbt/README.md

 sbt console
 ```

-The first time to run `sbt`, it may take several minutes or almost an hour to download spark modules.
+The first time to run `sbt console`, it may take several minutes or almost an hour to download Spark modules.